 Why Study Abroad in China

-Study abroad in China allows international students to view things from Chinese perspective.
+Study abroad in China provides opportunities for international students to look things from Chinese perspective.
 Merging the knowledge of both China and their home countries will give students an advantage to explore potential opportunities in China for the future.
-Because of its long history and rich culture, China has become one of the most popular study abroad destinations for international students.
+China has become one of the most popular study abroad destinations for international students because of its long history and exciting culture.

 China is a unified multi-ethnic country jointly created by the people of all 56 ethnic groups.
 In the long course of historical evolution people of all 56 ethnic groups in China have maintained close contacts, developed interdependently, communicated and fused with one another, and stood together through weal and woe, forming today's unified multi-ethnic Chinese nation, and promoting the development of the nation and social progress.